-- Faculty will share their attendance procedure as they administer it in their course syllabus and in review with students during the first course meeting. - Faculty will maintain a weekly attendance record per Barton's institutional policy to comply with federal financial aid guidelines. - Students are expected to attend all class meetings to fully benefit from the learning experience. - Instructors have the option of adjusting a course syllabus throughout the class; however, any changes must be shared with students. - Instructional departments may have varying attendance procedures in their courses. - Non-attendance may prompt notification to the student, advisor and/or coach.
-Faculty members may utilize the Student Alert system to report attendance issues and request follow-up from Student Services.
+- Faculty will share their attendance expectations in their course syllabus and will review with students during the first course meeting. - Instructors have the option of adjusting course attendance expectations during a course; however, any changes must be shared with students. - Faculty members may utilize the Student Alert system to report attendance issues and request follow-up from Student Services.
 The Student Alert form is located on the College website at Faculty and Staff/Forms/Faculty Forms https://exsforms3.bartonccc.edu/faculty/student_alert.htm. - Non-attendance may result in a recommendation to drop a class when absences have adversely impacted a student's grade.
 In this instance, it is the student's responsibility to drop the course. - Non-attendance may result in a lower course grade and/or the possible recalculation and repayment of federal financial aid. - When an absence is unavoidable, the student should initiate contact with the instructor(s) who may, in some instances, require verification.
 In some instances, an instructor may offer the student an alternative method of attending the class. - In the event class requirements conflict with a student's sincerely held religious belief, the student should communicate this information to the instructor.
-Instructors must make reasonable accommodations for religious practices if such accommodations support the student's ability to meet all of the course outcomes and competencies.
+Instructors

-- Documented absences do not remove the student's responsibility to complete the class work missed. - When an absence is related to a planned extracurricular activity (such as a field trip, fine arts production, conference, or intercollegiate event), the student and/or the assigned sponsors are responsible for one week's prior notification to the instructor(s).
+- must make reasonable accommodations for religious practices if such accommodations support the student's ability to meet all ef-the course outcomes and competencies. - Documented absences do not remove the student's responsibility to complete the class work missed. - When an absence is related to a planned extracurricular activity (such as a field trip, fine arts production, conference, or intercollegiate event), the student and/or the assigned sponsors are responsible for one week's prior notification to the instructor(s).
 However, in unique situations when an absence is related to an urgent, yet unforeseen need, the student and/or the assigned sponsors are responsible for the timely notification of the students' instructor(s.)
 Further, if a student is absent from any class meetings because of a college-related activity, the student is required to complete missed class work.
+In rare cases, a student may be absent due to a college-related activity associated with coursework taken from a different institution.
 Failure to complete missed class work will adversely affect the course grade. - Arriving late to a class will cause a student to miss important information and causes a disruption to the entire class.
 Tardiness may be counted as an absence. - A student who requests to enroll late must have the Vice-President of Instruction's approval.
-If approved, students will be required to make up all required course activities and assignments. - Students attending Barton Community College classes utilizing the Military (UOF) Scholarship will be dropped from their course(s) for non-activity/attendance in accordance with Barton Fort Riley / Barton Fort Leavenworth campus policy. - Students taking Barton Online coursework are subject to drops according to the following non-activity/attendance schedule. - NON-ACTIVITY - Students using Federal Financial Aid (e.g. Federal Pell or Federal Direct Student Loans) must complete an academically related activity in their course(s) by the 1st Sunday of the session, or will be dropped for non-activity on the 2nd Monday of the session.
+If approved, students will be required to make up all required course activities and assignments. - Students attending Barton Community College classes utilizing the Military (UOF) Scholarship will be dropped from their course(s) for non-activity/attendance in accordance with Barton Fort Riley / Barton Fort Leavenworth campus policy. - Students taking Barton Online coursework are subject to drops according to the following non-activity/attendance schedule. - NON-ACTIVITY - Students using Federal Financial Aid (e.g. Federal Pell or Federal Direct Student Loans) must complete an academically related activity in their course(s) by the 1st Sunday of the session or will be dropped for non-activity on the 2nd Monday of the session.
 Activity constitutes as completing the Pre-Test that is located in the course. - NON-ATTENDANCE: - Students using other forms of payment (not including FASFA) must demonstrate attendance in their course by the 1st Sunday of the session or will be dropped from the course on the 2nd Monday of the session.
 Attendance constitutes as completing a discussion, pre-test, assignment, or quiz.